-IT-111: Electronics (4.00 cr.)
+IT-111: Electronics

 A study of semi-conductor devices and applications.
 Diodes, transistors, mosfets, FET Transistors and UJT Transistors, SCR's and Tri AC's are analyzed.
 Student must have successfully completed IT 107 or PI 124 prior to registering for this course.